Epic vs Motley Fool One: Is 28x the Price Worth It?

 The tiebreaker:

-Ask yourself: “Would I be comfortable losing $10,000 if Fool One isn’t right for me?”
+Ask yourself: “Would I be comfortable losing $10,000 if Fool One is not right for me?”

-If that makes you uncomfortable, Epic is your answer.
-The 30-day money-back guarantee means you can try it with essentially no risk.
+If that sentence makes your stomach drop, Epic is the answer.
+The 30-day money-back guarantee means you can test the sleeves that actually have official books.

 The Final Verdict